 It’s not easy to find to find a backpack that fulfills all of these “digital nomad friendly” characteristics that is also not that expensive, but here are 5 of our favourites ones that can be great alternatives:

 A comfortable to travel backpack that charges your devices using solar power while you’re on the move?
 Yes please!

 The high-tech BirkSun Solar backpack has a built-in waterproof solar panel that can charge your phone just as quickly as plugging it into the wall (you can also plug the battery into the wall to charge it when there’s no sunlight).

-The Nomatic backpack was a huge hit on Kickstarter, and it’s not hard to see why.
+The Nomatic backpack was a huge hit on Kickstarter, especially among digital nomads, and it’s not hard to see why.

 Crammed with over 20 useful features that make it easy to move around with all your day-to-day digital nomad gear, this comfortable backpack costs $219.99 and has a built-in expansion feature that increases its capacity from 20 to 24 litres.